sourcehut-mirrors/linkhut/docs/installation/installation.md

 EnvironmentFile=/var/lib/linkhut/linkhut.env
 # Path to the folder containing the linkhut installation.
 WorkingDirectory=/opt/linkhut
-# Path to the Mix binary.
+# Path to the server command
-ExecStart=/usr/bin/mix phx.server
+ExecStart=/var/lib/linkhut/bin/server

 # Some security directives.
 # Use private /tmp and /var/tmp folders inside a new file system namespace, which are discarded after the process stops.